Drive sales on autopilot with ecommerce-focused features

 Incentivize signup

-Your website visitors are far likelier to subscribe to your Shopify newsletter if there’s something in it for them.
+Your website visitors are far more likely to subscribe to your Shopify newsletter if there’s something in it for them.
 Offering a discount on their first purchase, 10% off their basket for 24 hours, free premium shipping, or buy one, get one free are all decent options.

 Additional ways to incentivize signups include competitions, monthly freebies, rewards, VIP access, and first dibs on new stock arrivals.